Treatment Choice with Nonlinear Regret: Introduction

+This shift of criterion towards a nonlinear transformation of regret changes optimal rules drastically.
+We show that, for many nonlinear transformations and a large class of distributions, singleton rules are either incomplete or inadmissible, offering novel decision-theoretic justifications for implementing fractional treatment assignment rules.
+Our approach also stands out in terms of the tractability, simplicity and interpretability of the associated optimal rules.
+We are able to provide general formula on Bayes and minimax optimal rules based on nonlinear regret risks.
+For mean square regret, we derive closed-form solutions for both Bayes and minimax optimal decision rules, not only in Gaussian finite samples with known variance but also asymptotically.
+These optimal rules are fractional and surprisingly easy to calculate and interpret.
+For example, the minimax optimal treatment assignment fraction has the following logistic structure:

-We show that the form that our treatment rules take is closely related to the posterior distribution for the average treatment effect.
-In particular, the minimax mean square regret rule coincides with the posterior probability-matching assignment under the least favorable prior.
-The posterior probability-matching assignment, known as the Thompson sampling algorithm \citep{thompson1933likelihood}, possesses a desirable exploration-exploitation property in bandit problems.
-Our results show that the posterior probability-matching assignment can be justified in terms of minimax mean square regret, even in the static treatment choice problem where the exploration motive does not exist.
+where the $t$-statistic is for the average treatment effect estimated from experimental data, and which coincides with the posterior probability-matching assignment under the least favorable prior.\footnote{The posterior probability-matching assignment, known as the Thompson sampling algorithm \citep{thompson1933likelihood}, possesses a desirable exploration-exploitation property in bandit problems.
+Our results show that the posterior probability-matching assignment can be justified in terms of minimax mean square regret, even in the static treatment choice problem where the exploration motive does not exist.} For example, our asymptotically minimax optimal rule for the previous artificial example would only allocate 54\% of the population to the treatment, dropping to 46\% if one outcome switches.
+Due to their fractional nature, our rules are useful even beyond the treatment decision paradigm: researchers may conveniently interpret our rule as a summary statistic that quantifies the strength of evidence in support of the treatment versus control.
+See Section \ref{sec:discussion.interpretation} for further discussions on this matter.

 Given a nonlinear regret risk and a prior for the underlying potential outcome distributions, we obtain the Bayes optimal rules.
 Consistent with our incompleteness and inadmissibility results, Bayes optimal rules are, in general, also fractional rules.
 For mean square regret, we show that the Bayes optimal rule is a \textit{tilted} posterior-probability matching rule, where the probability of random assignment corresponds to the posterior probability tilted by a certain weighting term.
 In a special case where the prior for the average treatment effect is supported only on two symmetric points, the tilting term is nullified and the Bayes optimal rule boils down to the Thompson-sampling type posterior-probability matching rule.
 For the minimax optimal rule in a Gaussian experiment with known variance, we can show that a least favorable prior is supported on two symmetric points.
 Hence, the minimax optimal rule follows the posterior-probability matching assignment rule, and is a logistic transformation of the sample mean.
 This minimax mean square regret rule is easy to compute and tuning- or hyper-parameter free.